akhikhl/unpuzzle/README.md

-# oscr
+# mavenize

-OSCR stands for "OSGi Converter".
-In other words, this is set of tools for mavenizing OSGI bundles.
+Set of tools for mavenizing OSGI bundles.

 More information comes soon!